PochingHsu/ServerHeatsinkOptimization/README.md

-This project is working on optimizing the blade server CPU heatsinks <br/>
+This project is working on optimizing the blade server CPU heatsinks <br/><br/>

-**Thermal resistance of heatsink:** <br/>
+We are using the heat sink model from Culham, J.R., and Muzychka footnote[^1] **Thermal resistance of heatsink:** <br/>
 ```math
 R_{hs}=\frac{1}{h\cdot (A_{base}+N_{fin}\cdot \eta_{fin}\cdot A_{fin})}